abtinmU/RSA-SDM/README.md

 # RSA-SDM
-This reposetory contains the full implementation of a probabilistic model of three-person medical shared decision-making.
+This reposetory contains the full implementation of a probabilistic model for three-person medical shared decision-making.